odoo/odoo/doc/setup/install.rst

 Odoo needs a `PostgreSQL`_ server to run properly.
 The default configuration for the Odoo 'deb' package is to use the PostgreSQL server on the same host as your Odoo instance.
-Execute the following command as root in order to install PostgreSQL server :
+Execute the following command in order to install the PostgreSQL server:

 .. code-block:: console

-  # apt-get install postgresql -y
+  $ sudo apt install postgresql -y

-In order to print PDF reports, you must install wkhtmltopdf_ yourself: the version of wkhtmltopdf_ available in Debian repositories does not support headers and footers so it is not used as a direct dependency.
-The recommended version is 0.12.5 and is available on `the wkhtmltopdf download page`_, in the archive section.
-Previously recommended version 0.12.1 is a good alternative.
-More details on the various versions and their respective quirks can be found in our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_.
+.. warning:: `wkhtmltopdf` is not installed through **pip** and must be installed manually in
+             version `0.12.5 <the wkhtmltopdf download page_>`_ for it to support headers and footers.
+See our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_ for more details on the various versions.

 Repository
 ^^^^^^^^^^

 Odoo S.A. provides a repository that can be used with  Debian and Ubuntu distributions.
-It can be used to install Odoo Community Edition by executing the following commands as root:
+It can be used to install *Odoo Community Edition* by executing the following commands **as root**:

 .. code-block:: console